-2.2.2 MEDIA CARD
+2.2.2 MEDIA CARDS

-An OfficeServ 7200-S system must have a media card installed in the MEDIA CARD slot in the main control processor (MP20S).
-The media card type is an SD card.
-The media card contains the operating system, a backup customer database and voicemail messages to supplement the database stored in the NAND Flash.
+An OfficeServ 7200 system must have a media card installed in the MEDIA CARD slot in the main control processor (MP20).
+The media card contains the system operating software, a backup customer database file, and backup copies of the software for the LCP, and TEPRI/TEPRIa cards.
+The media card can be either a Secure Digital (SD) type media or a Multimedia (MMC+) type media.